 White-tailed deer are common throughout the Catskills.
 Black bears are the largest mammals found here, with males reaching an average weight of 300 pounds.
 Porcupines and their only known natural predator, fishers, are residents of the Catskills.
-While porcupines are often seen, fishers are elusive, so visitors should count themselves lucky to spot one.

-Designated New York State Bird Conservation Areas and Audubon Important Bird Areas protect valuable avian habitat within the region and support breeding populations of many species.
+While porcupines are often seen, fishers are elusive, so visitors should count themselves Designated New York State Bird Conservation Areas and Audubon Important Bird Areas protect valuable avian habitat within the region and support breeding populations of many lucky to spot one.

+to shared and with that bright rad

 Species of special interest include bald eagle, Bicknell's thrush and blackpoll warbler.
 The region is also home to a variety of reptiles and amphibians.

+species.